ogrady/ConMeetup/README.md

 cd into the project root, then run `python setup.py install` to install all dependencies, then run `python app.py` to run the server.

 ## Credits
-Bootle Bootstrap kindly provided by [arsho](https://github.com/arsho/bottle-bootstrap).
+Bottle Bootstrap kindly provided by [arsho](https://github.com/arsho/bottle-bootstrap).